Healthy Teens Program

 Medical Weight Loss

 Beginning at age 13, Medical Weight Loss may be considered.
-Medical Weight Loss is a non-surgical program that uses a combination of customized meal plans and nutritional guidance, as well as medication when needed.
+Medical Weight Loss is a non-surgical program that uses a combination of customized meal plans, nutritional guidance, behavioral modification, medical investigation and treatment of co-morbidities, as well as medication when needed.

 Surgical Weight Loss